Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Conclusions

 \section{Conclusions}

-We have demonstrated tunable strong coupling between molecular spin ensembles and superconducting lumped- element resonators.
+We have demonstrated tunable strong coupling between molecular spin ensembles and superconducting lumped-element resonators.
 Besides, we have experimentally shown the crucial role played by the coupling to the readout line in order to achieve a good visibility of the two spin-photon polariton branches in microwave transmission.

 In these experiments, however, the strong spin-photon coupling $G_{N}$ arises mainly from the relatively high number of spins ($\gtrsim 10^{12}$) that are on `speaking terms' with the LER inductor.
 Its collective nature has been established by modifying both temperature and the spin concentration in the molecular ensemble.
 The average single spin coupling $G_{1}/2 \pi \simeq 6$ Hz is still modest, although somewhat larger than the typical values obtained with coplanar resonators, and remains far below the decoherence rates of the molecular spins.
-Reducing the size of the inductor to a single micro-wire provides a simple method to further enhance $G_{1}$ by up to a factor $2$, even at the cost of decreasing $G_{N}$.
+Reducing the inductor to a single wire provides a simple method to further enhance $G_{1}$ by up to a factor $2$, even at the cost of decreasing $G_{N}$.

 The same platform allows studying the molecular spin relaxation and its coherent dynamics, using excitation and detection stages that are fully integrated in the same chip.
 Pump-probe experiments performed in the dispersive regime, when spins are energetically detuned from the LER, show the ability to detect LER frequency shifts associated with changes in the spin states.
 The spin polarization determined in this way as a function of temperature, shows that one can reach a close to full spin initialization for temperatures approaching $10-20$ mK and magnetic fields $B \gtrsim 0.1$ T (or, equivalently, spin frequencies $\Omega_{S}/2 \pi \gtrsim 2.5$ GHz).
 In addition, it provides a method to determine the spectrum of spin excitations.